-Linkin Park’s 'One More Light' tour has been canceled
+Linkin Park tour canceled following Chester Bennington's death - amNewYork

 Following the unexpected death of singer Chester Bennington, Linkin Park’s “One More Light” tour has been canceled.

-The band was slated to being the North American leg of a tour in support of its latest studio album, which was released in May.
-The 4-month stint had been scheduled to kick off in Massachusetts on July 27.
+The band was slated to begin the North American leg of a tour in support of its latest studio album, which was released in May.
+The 4-month stint was supposed to kick off in Massachusetts on July 27.
 Citi Field was to be the second stop, the next day.

 “We are incredibly saddened to hear about the passing of Chester Bennington.
 The Linkin Park One More Light North American Tour has been canceled and refunds are available at point of purchase.
 Our thoughts go out to all those affected,” promoter Live Nation Entertainment said in a statement on Friday.